 We define the health status of individuals based on how many ADLs they need help with.
-We classify those who need help with at least three out of five ADLs-eating, bathing, dressing, walking across a room, and getting in or out of bed-as "high needs of help with ADLs" (ADLH); those who need help with one or two ADLs are classified as "low needs of help with ADLs" (ADLL).
+We classify those who need help with at least three out of five ADLs eating, bathing, dressing, walking across a room, and getting in or out of bed-as "high needs of help with ADLs" (ADLH); those who need help with one or two ADLs are classified as "low needs of help with ADLs" (ADLL).
 For the type of care used, individuals who receive help with ADLs outside of a nursing home are considered to be using in-home care.
-Lastly, for the number of care hours used, in the in-home care case, we sum the number of care hours from all, paid and unpaid, care providers listed in the HRS; in the nursing home case, we record it as 2,000 hours per year following the literature (e.g., Mommaerts, 2016).
+The in-home care hours are directly measured in the data as the sum of the number of care hours from all, paid and unpaid, care providers listed in the HRS.
+For the nursing home care hours, Harrington et al. (2020) reports that average care per resident per day is around 5.6 hours9, which amounts to 2,000 hours per year.
+This is also consistent with the calibration of nursing home care used in the literature (e.g., Mommaerts, forthcoming).

 Own health and availability of family support matter significantly for the choice of care type as well as the intensity of care.
 Panel A of Table 1 shows that, not surprisingly, those who need help with more ADLs receive a larger number of care hours.
 The care hours under ADLH are three times larger than under ADLL at the median; the mean is twice larger.
 Own health also affects the type of care used.
 Nursing homes typically do not provide much flexibility in the care setup.
 Their setup is mostly calibrated for those needing relatively intensive care, which is not an attractive option for those who can manage to do three or more ADLs on their own.
-Hence, the vast majority use in-home care under ADLL, while about one-third enter a nursing home under ADLH.